gcapes/git-course/03-branching.md

 versions they come from.
 We now need to manually edit the file to resolve the conflict.
 This means removing the mark-up and doing one of:

 - Keep the local version, which, here, is the one marked-up by HEAD i.e.
 "My solo discovery of something scientifically interesting"
--   Keep the remote version, which, here, is the one marked-up by paperWJohn Some interesting development in science
+- Keep the remote version, which, here, is the one marked-up by paperWJohn i.e. "Some interesting development in science"
 - Or manually edit the line to something new which might combine some elements of the two e.g. "Collaborative scientific developments and discoveries"

 We edit the file.
-Then commit our changes e.g.
+Then commit our changes:

 ~~~{.bash}
 $ git add journal.txt